Author Archives: John Brown

 bike indoors

 • One-leg drills – As they sound, these drills are done with one leg (see above).
 Clip your right leg out of your pedal, hang it away from the bike, and pedal with only your left leg.
-Try to get the pedal stroke smooth as possible without any noise or bumps.
+Try to get the pedal stroke as smooth as possible without any noise or bumps.

 • High-cadence drill – With your bike in an easy gear, spin at the fastest cadence you can without your upper body bouncing.
 Hold that cadence for one or two minutes.